Integration of A-Parser with Redis: advanced API

 blpop aparser_redis_api:some_unique_id 0

-Saving results in a single queue
+Saving results to a single queue

 key for apiOpts